Ælfthryth (wife of Edgar): Early life

-Ælfthryth was the daughter of Ealdorman Ordgar.
+Ælfthryth was the daughter of Ordgar, Ealdorman of Devon.
 Her mother was a member of the royal family of Wessex.
 The family's power lay in the west of Wessex.
 Ordgar was buried in Exeter and his son Ordwulf founded, or refounded, Tavistock Abbey.

 Ælfthryth was first married to Æthelwald, son of Æthelstan Half-King as recorded by Byrhtferth of Ramsey in his Life of Saint Oswald of Worcester.
-Later accounts, such as that preserved by William of Malmesbury, add vivid detail of unknown reliability.
+Later accounts, such as that preserved by William of Malmesbury and Geoffrey Gaimar, add vivid detail of unknown reliability.

-According to William, the beauty of Ordgar's daughter Ælfthryth was reported to King Edgar.
+According to William and Geoffrey, the beauty of Ordgar's daughter Ælfthryth was reported to King Edgar.
 Edgar, looking for a Queen, sent Æthelwald to see Ælfthryth, ordering him "to offer her marriage [to Edgar] if her beauty were really equal to report."
 When she turned out to be just as beautiful as was said, Æthelwald married her himself and reported back to Edgar that she was quite unsuitable.
 Edgar was eventually told of this, and decided to repay Æthelwald's betrayal in like manner.
 He said that he would visit the poor woman, which alarmed Æthelwald.
 He asked Ælfthryth to make herself as unattractive as possible for the king's visit, but she did the opposite.
-Edgar, quite besotted with her, killed Æthelwald during a hunt.
+According to William, Edgar, quite besotted with her, killed Æthelwald during a hunt.
+Geoffrey instead states that Edgar posted Æthelwald to Northumbria where he was attacked and killed by outlaws.

 The historical record does not record the year of Æthelwald's death, let alone its manner.
 No children of Æthelwald and Ælfthryth are known.